elmcitylabs/ECL-Facebook/README.md

         # users' information
         return {}

-Finally, set up these views in your "urls.py".
+Finally, add these URLs to your "urls.py".

     from django.conf.urls.defaults import patterns, url
     from myapp import views